 Susan Smith is denied parole 30 years after drowning 2 sons by rolling car into South Carolina lake

-It was the first parole hearing for Smith, 53, who is serving a life sentence after a jury convicted her of murder but decided to spare her of the death penalty.
-Under state law at the time, she is eligible for a parole hearing every two years now that she has spent 30 years behind bars.
+It was the first parole hearing for Smith, 53, who is serving a life sentence after a jury convicted her of murder but decided to spare her the death penalty.
+She is eligible for a parole hearing every two years now that she has spent 30 years behind bars.

 Smith made her case by video link from prison.
-When she began to speak, she started to say she was “very sorry,” then broke down in tears and bowed her head.
+She started by saying she was “very sorry,” then broke down in tears and bowed her head.

 “I know what I did was horrible,” Smith said, pausing and then continuing with a wavering voice.
-“And I would give anything so I could change it.”
+“And I would give anything if I could go back and change it.”

+In her final statements, Smith said God has forgiven her.
+“I ask that you show that same kind of mercy, as well,” she said.

+Smith made international headlines in 1994 when she insisted for nine days that a Black carjacker drove away with her sons.
+Prosecutors have long argued that Smith killed 3-year-old Michael and 14-month-old Alex because she believed they were the reason the wealthy son of the owner of the business where she worked broke off their affair.
+Her attorneys blame her mental health.

 The parole board asked Smith about the law enforcement resources used to try to locate her children.
 In reply, she told the board she was “just scared” and “didn’t know how to tell them.”